jackrobertscott/hobson-180221/README.md

 });
 ```

-You can also disable any unwanted default endpoints when defining the resource.
+You can also disable any, unwanted, default endpoints when you define the resource.

 ```js
 const unicornResource = new Resource({